 In Avamere Rehabilitation of Junction City, 92.26% of Patients

-This metric measures the percentage of long-term care patients that have received the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home residents, making these types of vaccines critical to patient safety.
+This datapoint is a measure of the percentage of long-term care patients that received the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for seniors, making these vaccines critical to patient safety.

 Residents Maintain Autonomy

 In Avamere Rehabilitation of Junction City, 12.97% Percentage of Patients

 Measures the percent of long-term care patients who required additional assistance with activities of daily living over time.
 ADL's include activities such as dressing and using the bathroom.
 Many in the industry would argue this is a measure of a resident's well-being.

 In Avamere Rehabilitation of Junction City, 18.46% Percentage of Residents

 This tells you the percentage of residents that remained mobile levels over time.
 Preserving mobility is usually a great sign for residents' health.